 1846 to 1848: William was a 25 year old lawyer when he enlisted and honorably served in Company E, 16th US Infantry as a 2nd lieutenant in Cerralvo, Mexico, under his brother Captain Theophilus Garrard, a well liked and respected officer.
 They were lucky and did not see combat, Theophilus stated, "I think the 8 months I stayed there were the most pleasant part of my life.
 The Mexicans were fond of us.
 We had no trouble with them.
 The climate was pleasant and everything went well."
 Later on Theophilus fought for the Union during the Civil War and was promoted to Brigadier General.
 William was promoted to the rank of Major at a later date.
 Click here for a list of Nevada Mexican War Veterans

 1849: After the war, the brothers emigrated to California.
-William had success mining in Angels Camp, however Theophilus relocated back to Kentucky in 1850 to run the Garrard family's Goose Creek Salt Works.
-In 1852 William returned to Kentucky for his wife Mary Rebecca Woodson Garrard and along with their children, they emigrated overland from Kentucky via Sonora Pass in 1853.
-Sonora Pass Pioneers
+William had success mining in Angels Camp, however Theophilus permanently relocated back to Kentucky in 1850 to run the Garrard family's Goose Creek Salt Works.
+William also returned to Kentucky for his wife Mary Rebecca Woodson Garrard and along with their children, they emigrated overland from Kentucky via Sonora Pass in 1852.

-1850 to 1860: The Garrard family ranch was located in Collegeville, San Joaquin County, near the ranch of his good friend Lewis "Broadhorns" Bradley.
+1852 to 1860: The Garrard family first settled in Knights Ferry, and then William acquired a farm located in Collegeville, San Joaquin County, and also a cattle ranch near the ranch of his good friend Lewis "Broadhorns" Bradley below Grass Valley.
 During this time William Garrard was president of the California State Agricultural Society, and gave this inspirational Opening Address at the Annual Fair in 1857 .
 He was also a delegate for the Big Trees Wagon Road convention of 1857 planning and lobbying for the route from Murphy's, California to Carson Valley, Nevada.
-The 1860 census finds the Garrard family living in Santa Clara, California.
+Three years later, the 1860 census finds the Garrard family living in Santa Clara, California.

 1862: During the tremendous California floods of 1861-62 William Garrard and Lewis Bradley lost much of their property and cattle stock.
 This catastrophe along with the allure of the Comstock boom, influenced both families to relocate to Nevada.
 In 1865 William Garrard claimed (or purchased) the Buehla Copper Mine near the Ludwig Mine and Smelter on the Walker River in Mason Valley, he owned this productive mine for many years.